Kia Niro 2016-2022 review | One car, many powertrains

 The CarGurus verdict

-The all-electric e Niro is really the best of the bunch.
-The hybrid and plug-in hybrid models aren’t bad, but rivals are better to drive, more spacious, better looking, and more comfortable, although most Niro owners of any sort seem to be pretty happy with their purchase.
+The hybrid and plug-in hybrid models aren’t bad, to be fair, but rivals are better to drive, more spacious, better looking, and more comfortable.

-If you’re after a plug-in hybrid, then the Niro’s neat trick of acting like a normal hybrid when you’re low on charge could be enough to convince you.
+If you’re after a plug-in hybrid, then the Niro’s neat trick of acting like a normal hybrid when you’re low on charge could be enough to convince you, and many will be tempted by the Niro’s excellent reputation for reliability and its fantastic seven-year warranty.
+On the whole, though, there are better options on the market for most tastes and requirements.

 Search for a Kia Niro on CarGurus

-The looks are subjective – you can make up your own mind about them – but the interior styling is conservative.
+You can make up your own mind about the looks on the outside – but the interior styling is conservative.
 Build quality is good, even if the materials used don’t feel all that special.
 It’s a bit underwhelming compared to the chic Peugeot 3008, but that doesn’t mean it’s unpleasant.

 • Unlike some plug-in hybrids, which will revert to pure petrol power when the battery runs out, the Niro PHEV will use the engine to recharge the battery if it drops below a certain level, much like a regular hybrid.
 While this is nowhere near as efficient as just keeping the battery charged up from a wall box, it can at least mean that real-world fuel economy isn’t quite as bad when you’ve run out of electricity.